LinkedEarth/Pyleoclim_util/doc_build/contribution_guide.rst

 There are several levels of contributions to an open development software package like Pyleoclim, including:

 #.
 Reporting Bugs
 #.
 Updating the documentation
 #.
 Updating existing functionalities
 #.
 Contributing new functionalities

 All of that takes place through GitHub `issues <https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart>`_, but we recommend first reaching out to our community Slack to avoid effort duplication (to get added to our Slack workspace, please email `LinkedEarth <mailto:linkedearth@gmail.com>`_.

 When you start working on an issue, it’s a good idea to assign the issue to yourself, again to limit duplication.
 If you can’t think of an issue of your own, we have you covered:  check the list of unassigned issues and assign yourself one you like.
-If for whatever reason you are not able to continue working with the issue, please try to unassign it, so other people know it’s available again.
+If, for whatever reason, you are not able to continue working with the issue, please try to unassign it, so other people know it’s available again.
 You can check the list of assigned issues, since people may not be working in them anymore.
 If you want to work on one that is assigned, feel free to kindly ask the current assignee (on GitHub and/or Slack) if you can take it (please allow at least a week of inactivity before considering work in the issue discontinued).

 Bug reports and enhancement requests
 ====================================